 - generate a list of ways to help fifth graders transition to sixth grade.

 - Poster board

-- Copies of Attachment One: My Communities and Attachment Two: Family Interview Sheet.
+- Student copies of handouts: My Communities and Family Interview Sheet.

 Anticipatory Set:In advance, create a slide show of pictures that represent several different types of community: common interests, common locations, common characteristics, common policy, common history, and common social, economic, political or professional interests.
 Before showing it to the class, explain to the students that they have to figure out what these pictures all have in common.
 After the students have guessed, explain to them that each one of these pictures in some way represents communities.